CosmicNyx/A-Love-Message/README.md

 - **WinBox Terminal Creation**: Utilizes the `WinBox` constructor to create a new window that acts as a terminal.
 This window is customizable and includes an input field for command entry.
 - **Command Input Handling**: Integrates an input field within the terminal for user commands, which can be extended to support various commands and interactions within the application.
 - **Styling and Positioning**: Applies specific CSS styles to the WinBox terminal for consistency with the application's aesthetic and user interface design.

-## Future hopes
-- Adding events that are triggered based on where the mouse moves or how long it stays still.
-- In general, just adding more interactions.
-- Choices of where the user explores that lead to certain discoveries and a story route.

 ## Usage